nickeyvee/excelify/README.md

 # Excelify

-## Excelify is a command line tool for automatically mapping html element attributes to an excel spreadsheet.
+## Excelify is a command line tool for targeting and exporting html element attributes to an excel spreadsheet.

-While working I was faced with doing this task by hand, so I decided to make this tool.

 You can specify specific html elements like so :
 ```